SchokiCoder/book_modern_c/src/2_typesnvars.md

 ```

-Now you can see why it is important to know exactly which integer you want.
-To
+Now you can see why it is sometimes important to know
+exactly which integer you want.
-store the numbers you need, because each of them can store numbers within a
+To store the numbers you need, because each of them can store numbers within a
 different range.
+Using a plain `int` will suffice, if there is no special need.

 ### Float

 Floats are used to store fractions.
 There are two types: "float" and "double".
-Double having double the size of a float and with that it can store twice the
+Double having double the size of a float, and with that it can store twice the
 precision.
-What exactly i mean by precision is covered later.
+What exactly I mean by precision is covered later.

-All you need to know now is that it stores fractions and that you use a point as
+All you need to know now is that it stores fractions,
-a comma:
+and that you use a point as the decimal separator:

 ```c
 float my_float = 22.05;